IP Checker

 ### My IP

-Your current public IP address, visible to all websites.
-The country flag and a copy button are shown next to it.
+Your current external IP address that all websites see.
+A country flag and copy button are shown next to it.
 If the proxy is connected correctly, this should be the <mark style="color:purple;">proxy server IP</mark>, not your real address.

 ### Browser Score